 This recipe makes swamp-filled Halloween punches with gummy worms soaked under a sour mixture of lemon-lime.
 Whip up this swamp water cocktail ahead of time for your spooky party.

-Press the gummy worms into the bottom of a 12-cup bundt or tube pan.
+- Press the gummy worms into the bottom of a cupcake pan or ice cube tray.

 - Make sure the top opening of the bundt pan is at least 11 inches so that the ice ring will fit.